casey/boilerplate/README.md

 assert_eq!(MyTemplate { n: 10 }.to_string(), "Foo is 10!\n");
 ```

-See [the docs](https://docs.rs/boilerplate/latest/boilerplate/) for more examples.
+See [the docs](https://docs.rs/boilerplate/latest/boilerplate/) for more information and examples.